 - a.
 Any employee who is required to remain on standby for emergency work shall be compensated the equivalent of two (2) hours straight time pay for each standby shift, whether or not the employee is called to work.
-Standby shifts of less or more than eight (8) hours will be prorated accordingly. - b.
+Standby shifts of less or more than 8 hours will be prorated accordingly. - b.
 The employee who performs emergency work on standby duty shall be compensated therefor as overtime worked.
 A minimum of two (2) hours overtime compensation per shift shall be paid an employee who is called in from standby. - c.
-Any employee called in to work will be compensated at the overtime rate established for the job class in the following manner: - (1) Office/field work - for overtime work which requires the employee to come to the County Office or conduct a field visit due to an emergency, the employee will be paid a minimum of two (2) hours overtime compensation. - (2) Non-office/non-field work - for overtime work which does not require the employee to come to the County Office or conduct a field visit employees will be compensated in six (6) minute increments. - d.
+Any employee called in to work will be compensated at the overtime rate established for the job class in the following manner: - (1) Office/field work - for overtime work which requires the employee to come to the County Office or conduct a field visit due to an emergency, the employee will be paid a minimum of two (2) hours overtime compensation. - (2) Non-office/non-field work-for overtime work which does not require the employee to come to the County Office or conduct a field visit such time will be compensated in six (6) minute increments. - d.
 The County reserves the right to assign an employee to a period of overtime concurrent with a shift in lieu of "c." above. - e.
-An employee on standby who in a County vehicle is en route to work a regular shift and is called upon to work shall not be eligible for the two-hour minimum. - f.
-Standby: Forensic Laboratory.
-The Forensic Laboratory in the District Attorney's office may assign no more than four (4) employees per week to be on standby for emergency work during non-business hours. - (1) Upon approval of the 2025-2028 Agreement, employees assigned to be on standby will receive a premium of four hundred dollars (\$400) per seven (7) day period, provided such employees makes themselves available to calls for work.
+An employee on standby who in a County vehicle is en route to work a regular shift and is called upon to work shall not be eligible for the two-hour minimum.